Pain & Gain

 The inciting incident occurs at 15 minutes when Daniel becomes obsessed with Victor Kershaw's wealth and lifestyle, deciding that Victor has what Daniel deserves - triggering his plan to take it by force..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 33 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to The crew executes their first kidnapping attempt on Victor Kershaw, actively crossing the line from planning into violent crime, beginning their descent into criminality., moving from reaction to action.
+This illustrates the protagonist's commitment to The crew executes their first kidnapping attempt on Victor Kershaw, actively crossing the line from planning into violent crime, beginning their descent into criminality., moving from reaction to action.

 At 67 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
 Significantly, this crucial beat Victor Kershaw survives their murder attempt and escapes, a false defeat that raises the stakes - the crew realizes they have a living witness who can identify them and wants revenge., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 97 minutes (75% through) represents the emotional nadir.
 Here, The Griga kidnapping goes catastrophically wrong - Frank dies accidentally, Krisztina is murdered, and the crew must dispose of bodies.
-The violence escalates from torture to murder, crossing the point of no return., reveals the protagonist at their lowest point.
+The violence escalates from torture to murder, crossing the point of no return., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 102 minutes initiates the final act resolution at 79% of the runtime.
 Ed Du Bois and police connect the dots between the Sun Gym gang and both the Kershaw and Griga cases, beginning the final pursuit as the crew attempts to flee to the Bahamas., demonstrating the transformation achieved throughout the journey.